matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 Would yield the following string needing to be signed: `m.room.message{"body":"foxies!","msgtype":"m.text"}`

-Prepending the event type is done to rule out attack vectors where the server could modify the type of an event.
+Prepending the event type and state key is done to rule out attack vectors where the server could modify the type or state key of an event.

+The `unsigned` object is stripped before signing to stay in-line with every other signable object in the spec.
+It currently does not have any real usecase, however in the future one may arise.
+As such, it seems like a good idea to strip `unsigned` already.

 After that, the generated signatures are added in a signatures dict to the content, similar as done
 elsewhere: